Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states

-is specific for symmetric TMGSs, provided that $c > |d|.$ The minimum value\ (\ref{alpha_m}) of the parameter $\alpha$ is ${\tilde \alpha}_m =1$.
-We have proven the uniqueness of the solution\ (\ref{Duansym}), as well as its property of being a minimum point of the function\ (\ref{f(uu)}) written with $\, b_1=b_2=:b.$ The corresponding absolute minimum is the EPR-like separability indicator
+which is specific to symmetric TMGSs, provided that $c > |d|.$ The minimum value\ (\ref{alpha_m}) of the parameter $\alpha$ is ${\tilde \alpha}_m =1$.
+We have proven the property of the solution\ (\ref{Duansym}) of being a minimum point of the function (\ref{f(uu)}) written with $\, b_1=b_2=:b$.
+The corresponding absolute minimum is the EPR-like separability indicator

 According to Eqs.\ (\ref{kappa+-}) and\ (\ref{A5}),

 so that the following relations hold: